When using the reporting tool, you must not:

 Red pin - Report Logged - remain red until we have made a decision on the action to be taken - at which point the pin will change to one of the following colours:

-- Yellow pin - works ordered to deal with the reported issue
+- Yellow pin - works ordered

 - Gold pin - further investigation of the reported issue is required